code1word/Exposure-Explorer/README.md

 - 📝 **Quiz Mode**: Test your understanding through visually engaging questions.
 - 📋 **Cheat Sheet**: Handy presets for common photo scenarios like Portraits, Landscapes, and Night Photography.
 - 💾 **Progress Tracking**: Your learning progress is saved using persistent session memory.
-- 💅 **Beautiful UI**: Styled with React Bootstrap, FontAwesome, and custom animations for a modern, polished experience.
+- 🫧 **Clean UI**: Styled with React Bootstrap, FontAwesome, and custom animations for a modern, polished experience.

 ---